SerhiiBabii/task-app/README.md

 The `feature/title-task` has possibility to add a title to the task.

-To launch project locally run the `npm run dev` command in the terminal.
+To launch the project locally you need to run the `npm i` and then the `npm run dev` command in the terminal.